awsdocs/amazon-efs-user-guide/doc_source/API_DeleteAccessPoint.md

 ## URI Request Parameters<a name="API_DeleteAccessPoint_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [AccessPointId](#API_DeleteAccessPoint_RequestSyntax) **   <a name="efs-DeleteAccessPoint-request-AccessPointId"></a>
 The ID of the access point that you want to delete\.
+Required: Yes

 ## Request Body<a name="API_DeleteAccessPoint_RequestBody"></a>